 Dogs and Fireworks: 7 Tips to Help Nervous Pups

 Fireworks are a fun staple of summer festivities, but animals don’t always share our enthusiasm for celebratory booms.
-A dog's ears pick up twice the noise as human ears, so it’s no wonder a series of unpredictable explosions can be terrifying for Fido.
+Many pet parents can attest to being concerned about their animals, particularly during the peak fireworks season.
+Dogs’ ears are more sensitive than humans’, picking up sounds four times farther away than people’s ears can.
+It’s no wonder a series of unpredictable explosions can be terrifying for your pet.

 The good news is that there are steps you can take to prevent a firework freakout.
-First thing’s first: If Fido is afraid of fireworks or loud noises, don’t leave him unsupervised outdoors, even in fenced yards.
-Dogs are more likely to attempt an escape when startled by noisy bangs and pops.
+For instance, if your pup is scared of fireworks or loud noises, don’t leave them unsupervised outdoors, even in fenced yards.
+Dogs are more likely to attempt an escape when startled by noisy loud bangs and pops.
+Fireworks displays can be particularly intense, leading to heightened fireworks anxiety.

-While there isn’t a one-size-fits-all solution, a number of experts point to reputable stress-management methods to keep dogs safe and calm during firework season.
-Form a plan to stay indoors with your pup and use this guide to make the not-so-silent nights a bit easier.
+While there isn’t a one-size-fits-all solution, a number of experts point to reputable stress-management methods to turn anxious dogs into calm dogs during fireworks season.
+Form a plan to stay indoors with your pup and use this guide to prevent the impending fireworks anxiety.

 PLAY MUSIC OR WHITE NOISE

-Leaving the TV on or playing white noise can help to drown out some of the loud bangs.
-Try turning on a loud fan and downloading a White Noise App for the ultimate commotion curtailment.
+Leaving the TV on or playing music can help to drown out some of the thunderous bangs.
+Loud sounds and flashing lights can be particularly jarring for anxious dogs.
+You can also try turning on a loud fan and or playing white noise for the ultimate commotion curtailment against fireworks anxiety.

-Many pet owners sing the praises of dog-friendly music, like this YouTube channel called Relax My Dog.
-With hours of music, the videos can help to relax and distract your pup, according to enthusiastic listeners.
+Many pet owners turn to dog-friendly music, like the ones featured in this YouTube channel called Relax My Dog.
+With hours of music, the videos can help to relax and distract your pup from the dreaded fireworks anxiety.

 CREATE A SAFE SPACE

-Also known as a Fear Free Fortress, this is a space where your dog can enjoy quiet retreat and creature comforts.
-A safe space can be a dog-friendly room, playpen, or crate.
-The key is decking out the space with things they love— their favorite bed, food puzzles, toys, or treats.
-These positive associations can help your pup feel more comfortable amid anxiety-inducing situations.
+A fear-free fortress is a space where your dog can enjoy a quiet retreat and creature comforts when they are scared of fireworks.
+This safe space can be a dog-friendly room, playpen, or crate.
+The key is decking out the space with things they love: their favorite bed, food puzzles, toys, and treats.
+These positive associations can help your pup feel more comfortable amid fireworks anxiety.

 COOK UP DISTRACTIONS

-Fixing up your dog’s favorite foods can give your pup something to feel good about.
+Fixing up your dog’s favorite foods can give your pup something to feel good about when they are scared of fireworks.
+Fireworks anxiety can lead to a fight or flight response, so distracting them can be very helpful.
 Veterinary behaviorist Ilana Reisner has this helpful suggestion:

 ID YOUR PET